ajaad/pywfs/README.md

 # pywfs
 Web Feature Service (WFS) in Python3
 Intended for use on servers that only supports python3 scripts.
+Reverse-engineered from the WFS-features in MapServer.
+There are also som extra features.

 ## Objects